 The democratic role and authority of news journalism also depends on being able to reach out to the citizens who engage in news consumption to become informed.
-However, transformations within professional journalism and how the news media and news consumers depend on social media for distributing and accessing the news has resulted in an increasingly complex situation; social media have exercised complementary, displacing and even replacing effects on various aspects of journalism.
+However, transformations within professional journalism and how the news media and news consumers depend on social media has resulted in an increasingly complex situation; social media have exercised complementary, displacing and even replacing effects on various aspects of journalism.
 The changing situation has affected diverse aspects of journalism, notably the business and epistemology.
 Ultimately, the different forms of power gained by social media platforms extends far beyond securing a strong position in global markets, stock exchanges, becoming a “normalized” part of the operations of diverse companies and the everyday life of citizens worldwide.
-Social media platforms have also gained significant power regarding influencing the overall role and performance of journalism and news in global democracies.
+Social media platforms have indeed gained significant influence as to the overall role journalism and news play in democracy.
 Social media platforms have converged with the news media’s digital platforms and operations.
-Social media are both partners and catalysts to the news media (enabling new epistemic practices such as sourcing, new forms of participatory journalism, new distribution techniques and analytics, more targeted advertising, and new context for audiences’ verification and authorization of news), as they are fierce and harmful competitors (encroaching on “attention time”, data, and advertising expenditures).
+Social media are both partners and catalysts to the news media (enabling new epistemic practices such as sourcing, new distribution techniques and analytics, and new context for audiences’ verification and authorization of news), as they are fierce and harmful competitors (encroaching on “attention time”, data, and advertising expenditures).